After you upgrade the vCenter Server, the next task for the Virtual SAN cluster upgrade is upgrading the ESXi hosts to use the current version.

 - Right-click the host in the vSphere Web Client navigator and select Maintenance Mode > Enter Maintenance Mode.

 - Select the Ensure data accessibility or Evacuate all data evacuation mode, depending on your requirement, and wait for the host to enter maintenance mode.

 If you are using vSphere Update Manager to upgrade the host, or if you are working with a three-host cluster, the default evacuation mode available is Ensure data accessibility.
 This mode is faster than the Evacuate all data mode.
 However, the Ensure data accessibility mode does not fully protect your data.
-During failure your data might be at risk and you might experience downtime, and unexpected data loss.
+Host failure during maintenance mode operations can cause some data to become inaccessible until one of the hosts is back online.